iotJumpway/Intel-Examples/Intel-Arduino-101/3RD-PARTY-DFRobot/LCD-Intruder-System/README.md

 ## Introduction

 Here you will find sample device scripts for connecting Intel® Arduino/Genuino 101 and DFRobot LCD Keypad Shield to the TechBubble Technologies IoT JumpWay using the Python MQTT Serial Library.

-The codes allow you to set up am intruder alarm system that is controlled by the DFRobot LCD Keypad Shield and the IoT JumpWay and communication via the IoT JumpWay.
+The tutorial will allow you to set up an intruder alarm system that is controlled by the DFRobot LCD Keypad Shield, and communication via the IoT JumpWay.

 In addition to using the LCD Keypad Shield to arm and disarm the system / turn on and off the alarm, you can also use an application or autonomous device communication via the IoT JumpWay to switch the states of the buttons on the keypad.

 Once you understand how it works you are free to add as many actuators and sensors to your device and modify your code accordingly.